Data input and datatypes#

 Tip

-Use decimal for financial and monetary numbers and double for all other decimal numbers.
+Use decimal for financial and monetary numbers and decimal for all other decimal numbers.

 Question to ponder